evgeniyarbatov/osm-way-width/README.md

 # OSM Way Width

-Width is a useful property of OSM ways.
 These scripts use multiple polylines from Strava running activies to estimate width of a single OSM way.

 ## Estimated Width (~11 meters)